kaiosilveira/refactoring/README.md

 - **[Preserve Whole Object](https://github.com/kaiosilveira/preserve-whole-object-refactoring)**: Functions evolve and, sometimes, their parameter lists evolve with them.
 More often than not, we find ourselves providing a long list of arguments to a function, with each of these arguments belonging to the same top-level object.
 This refactoring helps with strategies to preserve the whole object in these cases, consequentially reducing the argument list.

+- **[Replace Parameter with Query](https://github.com/kaiosilveira/replace-parameter-with-query-refactoring)**: Data can take many shapes and form, and so does function signatures.
+Sometimes, though, we can easily derive values from a related top-level structure that we already have access to, therefore simplifying argument lists and reliefing callers of one more parameter.
+This refactoring helps with that.

 ---

 ### Appendix: Useful commands when cloning this codebase locally